 Charmaine Emelife, MD

-When she is not working, she loves spending time with her husband and children, gardening –beautiful indoor and outdoor plants, enjoys creative cooking and fully relaxes while watching movies.
-She loves to travel to explore and enjoy other cultures.
-She believes deeply in the concept of quality, patient healthcare empowerment as well as integration of care and she strives to get her patients to that platform for their own benefit.
+When she is not working, she loves spending time with her husband and children, gardening –beautiful indoor and outdoor plants, enjoys creative cooking and relaxing with good movies.
+She loves to travel, explore and enjoy other cultures.

 University of Nigeria College of Medicine, Enugu